labria/nomic-base/rules.md

 > a) A player may initate a transfer of points between them and other player(s) by creating an amendment to the [players.md](player.md).
 >
 > b) This amendment only requires the votes from the players involved in the transfer to be considered approved.
->
-> c) The total sum of points may not increase or decrease as a result of this amendment.

 #### 107: Abolish statuses